-Israeli leader rallies ‘common interest of war with Iran’
+Israeli leader sees ‘common interest’ in confronting Iran

-WARSAW, Poland (AP) — Israel’s prime minister on Wednesday sent out a belligerent rallying cry to his Arab partners at a U.S.-backed Mideast conference, saying he planned to focus on the “common interest of war with Iran.”
+WARSAW, Poland (AP) — Israel’s prime minister on Wednesday sent out a belligerent rallying cry to his Arab partners at a U.S.-backed Mideast conference, saying he planned to focus on the “common interest” of confronting Iran.

 Netanyahu made the comments during an off-the-cuff interview with reporters on a Warsaw street, shortly after meeting Oman’s foreign minister.

 He has long used tough language against Iran.
-But an apparent open call for war goes beyond Netanyahu’s standard rhetoric.
+But his latest comments, which appeared to include a call for war, went beyond his standard rhetoric.
+Netanyahu’s office later issued a clarification, saying his remarks had been mistranslated.

 The meeting with Foreign Minister Yusuf bin Alawi was a rare public appearance by an Arab leader with Netanyahu, who frequently boasts of warming behind-the-scenes ties with the Arab world.